-71 Study Population
+Study Population

-72 Participants were recruited from University of Texas Medical Branch (UTMB) hospitals in Galveston 73 County from March 2020 to June 2021.
-Subjects consented to participate in either the Observational Protocol 74 for Diseases and Exposures of Public Health Importance or the Clinical Characterization Protocol for Severe 75 Emerging Infections.
-Eligibility for participation in either protocol included confirmed or suspected infection 76 with a pathogen of interest and English speaking.
-Consent was provided either by the subject or a legally 77 authorized representative in writing.
-Only subjects with a confirmed SARS-CoV-2 infection were included in 78 this analysis.
-No subjects were consented for enrollment for the study in April 2021; therefore, no data is 79 available for this month.
+Participants were recruited from University of Texas Medical Branch (UTMB) hospitals in Galveston County from March 2020 to June 2021.
+Subjects consented to participate in either the Observational Protocol for Diseases and Exposures of Public Health Importance or the Clinical Characterization Protocol for Severe Emerging Infections and data was maintained in the UTMB Biorepository for Severe Emerging Infections (BSEI).
+Eligibility for participation in either protocol included confirmed or suspected infection with a pathogen of interest and English speaking.
+Consent was provided either by the subject or a legally authorized representative in writing.
+Only subjects with a confirmed SARS-CoV-2 infection were included in this analysis.
+No subjects were consented for enrollment for the study in April 2021; therefore, no data is available for this month.

-81 Data Collection and Analysis
+Data Collection and Analysis

-82 Data were collected by retrospective chart review and focused on patients admitted for treatment of 83 COVID-19 infection.
+Data were collected by retrospective chart review and focused on patients admitted for treatment of COVID-19 infection.
 Each chart was reviewed by at least two researchers and compiled using REDCap.
-84 Medications reported by the patient as taken or prescribed for the current illness before admission were 85 recorded, as well as medications administered during hospital admission based on chart review.
-Medications 86 reported as outpatient may have been prescribed or recommended by providers outside of the UTMB Health 87 system.
-Medications were categorized as: antiviral, antibiotic, steroid, supplement, antibody, 88 hydroxychloroquine (HCQ), or other.
-Antibiotics were only included if administered within the first 48 hours of 89 hospitalization as later treatment could indicate use for a hospital-acquired infection.^{1,2} UTMB participated in 90 the Adaptive COVID-19 Treatment Trial (ACTT) which tested the efficacy of remdesivir.3 Some study 91 participants were enrolled in ACTT, and the use of remdesivir was counted as intention-to-treat.
-Disease 92 severity was categorized based on the highest level of oxygen therapy required during hospitalization: mild = 93 no oxygen therapy; moderate = nasal canula; severe = high-flow nasal canula, CPAP, BiPAP; critical = 94 mechanical ventilation, extracorporeal membrane oxygenation (ECMO).
-The percent of participants receiving 95 each medication was calculated based on the month of admission to the hospital.
-Microsoft Excel was used 96 for all calculations and visualization of data.
-97
+Medications reported by the patient as taken or prescribed for the current illness before admission were recorded, as well as medications administered during hospital admission based on chart review.
+Medications reported as outpatient may have been prescribed or recommended by providers outside of the UTMB Health system.
+Medications were categorized as: antiviral, antibiotic, steroid, supplement, antibody, hydroxychloroquine (HCQ), or other.
+Antibiotics were only included if administered within the first 48 hours of hospitalization as later treatment could indicate use for a hospital-acquired infection.
+UTMB participated in the Adaptive COVID-19 Treatment Trial (ACTT) which tested the efficacy of remdesivir.
+Some study participants were enrolled in ACTT, and the use of remdesivir was counted as intention-to-treat.
+Disease severity was categorized by the highest oxygen therapy required: mild (no oxygen), moderate (nasal cannula), severe (high-flow nasal cannula, CPAP, BiPAP), and critical (mechanical ventilation, ECMO).
+The percentage of participants receiving each medication was calculated based on the month of admission to the hospital.
+Microsoft Excel was used for all calculations.